rajan-shankar/roams/README.md

 <!-- badges: end -->

-The goal of roams is to …
+The goal of roams is to provide methods for robust estimation and outlier detection in state-space models.
+It includes functionality for fitting benchmark models, visualizing model selection criteria, and evaluating in-sample and out-of-sample performance.
+Simulation tools for generating synthetic data under a first-difference correlated random walk (DCRW) model are also included.
+Designed with flexibility for user-defined model structures via the ‘specify_SSM()’ interface.

 ## Installation